Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Methods

 where $\Delta A_k$ and $\Delta \varphi_k$ denote the amplitude and phase uncertainties, respectively.

 We normalize each spectrum $j$ by its amplitude value at the lowest measurement frequency, $|\rho(f_{\min})|$.
 This easily reversible normalization reads

-Normalization by the low-frequency amplitude is a common strategy for fitting SIP data \citep[e.g.,][]{nordsiek_new_2008, berube_bayesian_2017}, as it constrains the data to a compact region of the complex plane and ensures a stable dynamic range of complex resistivities in the data set.
-The preprocessed data set is thus
+Normalization by the low-frequency amplitude is a common strategy for fitting SIP data \citep[e.g.,][]{nordsiek_new_2008, berube_bayesian_2017}, as it constrains the data to a compact region of the complex plane and ensures a stable dynamic range of complex resistivities in the dataset.
+The preprocessed dataset is thus

-where the normalized complex resistivities serve as the input to the machine learning model, the frequencies act as deterministic conditioning variables for the decoder, and the uncertainties are used to weight the optimization objective.
+where the normalized complex resistivities serve as the input to the machine learning model, the frequencies act as conditioning variables for the decoder, and the uncertainties are used to weight the optimization objective.